Temasys/AdapterJS/README.md

 ##### `checkIceConnectionState(peerID, iceConnectionState, callback, returnStateAlways)`

 handles all the iceConnectionState differences cross-browsers.
-Order of return values are 'checking' > 'connected' > 'completed'.
+Order of return values are 'checking' > 'connected' > 'completed'. tested outcomes in Firefox returns 'checking' > 'connected' for both offerer and answerer. tested outcomes in Chrome returns 'checking' > 'completed' > 'completed' (sometimes repeated twice) for the offerer and 'checking' > 'connected' for the answerer. to make sure that all iceConnectionState returns the same outcome and is connected based on different browser results, use this helper function to handle all differences and return the same result.

 ```javascript
 peerConnection.oniceconnectionstatechange = function () {